TIBCOSoftware/ebx-container-edition/README.md

 ## Prerequisites

 - TIBCO EBX® Container Edition 6.0.15+ (Reference TODO)
-- [Kubernetes](https://kubernetes.io/) 1.23+, a working Kubernetes cluster from a [certified K8s distro](https://www.cncf.io/certification/software-conformance/).
+- [Kubernetes](https://kubernetes.io/) v1.23+, a working Kubernetes cluster from a [certified K8s distro](https://www.cncf.io/certification/software-conformance/).
-- [Helm](https://helm.sh/) 3+, for building and deploying the charts.
+- [Helm](https://helm.sh/) v3+, for building and deploying the charts.

 **Note**

 You need to generate the image containing all the addons you need.
-For generating ...
-(Building the image)
+For generating the image please refer to the [Building the image](https://docs.tibco.com/pub/ebx/6.1.0/doc/html/fr/ece/building_the_image.html#_building_the_image) documentation.
-For details please see ref... todo
+For details about TIBCO EBX® Software please see the [TIBCO EBX Documentation](https://docs.tibco.com/pub/ebx/latest/doc/html/fr/index.html).

 For more information on TIBCO EBX® Software and its components, see the [TIBCO EBX® Documentation](https://docs.tibco.com/products/tibco-ebx).